stackabletech/stackablectl/README.md

 # stackablectl

-The documentation is hosted [here](https://docs.stackable.tech/stackablectl/stable/index.html)
+The documentation of `stackablectl` can be found in the [documentation of the Stackable Data Platform](https://docs.stackable.tech/stackablectl/stable/index.html).

 # TODOs
 * Check if CRD resources still exist when uninstalling the operators.
 If so warn the user.